groupon/artemisia/docs/components/mysql.md

            username = "username @required"
         }
-         sql = "DELETE FROM TABLENAME @optional(either this or sqlfile key is required)" sqlfile = "/var/tmp/sqlfile.sql @optional(either this or sql key is required)" }
+         sql = "DELETE FROM TABLENAME @optional(either this or sqlfile key is required)" sql-file = "/var/tmp/sqlfile.sql @optional(either this or sql key is required)" }
      }